oskar-j/fastcat/README.md

 Attribution
 -----

 This software is a fork of [fastcat](https://github.com/edsu/fastcat) tool created by [Ed Summers](https://github.com/edsu).
 Some changes were made under the *Creative Commons Attribution-ShareAlike 3.0* license, and they are described in commit messages.
+Major changes are porting the code to Python 3 as well as adding support for more languages.

 Usage
 -----